 - Non-GC employees from:

-- Work for an organization that is registered to operate in Canada; and
+- Any organization or company that is registered to operate in Canada

-If you are uncertain whether you meet the above criteria, please contact the LH firstname.lastname@example.org to determine your eligibility.
+Please note that account requests must reflect your work or school email address.
+Personal emails (such as Hotmail, Gmail, etc.) are not accepted.
+If you are uncertain whether you meet the above criteria, please contact the Learning Hub to determine your eligibility.

-As per the directive ITSD-03A, COMSEC course attendees must be Canadian citizens.
-In addition, only personnel who work within an approved COMSEC account or require access to Accountable COMSEC Material to perform their duties are eligible to attend.
+Special note regarding COMSEC courses: only personnel who work within an approved COMSEC account or require access to Accountable COMSEC Material to perform their duties are eligible to attend.